ec-jrc/lisflood-model/3_optLISFLOOD_soil-moisture/index.md

 ## Introduction

-LISFLOOD offers the possibility to calculate pF values from the moisture content of both soil layers.
+Hello LISFLOOD offers the possibility to calculate pF values from the moisture content of both soil layers.
 The calculation of pF values is *optional*, and it can be activated by adding the following line to the 'lfoptions' element in the LISFLOOD settings file (<span style="color:red"> add link </span>):

 ```xml
 	<setoption name="simulatePF" choice="1" />